strtok/marwood/README.md

     +----------------------------+
     |             n=2            |
     +----------------------------+
-    |             20             | <= SP
+    |             20             | <= %bp
     +----------------------------+
     |             10             |
     +----------------------------+
 ```

+### RET

-The RET instruction restores the caller's stack given the %bp, %ip and %ep saved on the stack.
+The RET instruction performs the following in order:

+* Restore caller's %sp
+* Restore caller's %ip
+* Restore caller's %bp

+The result of a procedure evaluation in Marwood is always stored in %acc.

 ## Registers